Daanish-Hindustani/Google-Chrome-Built-in-AI-Challenge/README.md

 ## Description
+ - An Crew of AI Agents which take in a resume critique it then rewrite it and finally formate it with proper ats key words.
  - CrewAI tools empower agents with capabilities ranging from web searching and data analysis to collaboration and delegating tasks among coworkers.

 ## Libraries Used